kjolley/BIGSdb_documentation/dbase_setup.rst

   * Prevent users or curators from downloading all alleles for a locus (admins always can). 'yes' or 'no', default 'no'.

+* exemplars

+  * Use exemplar sequences in the BLAST caches used for the sequence query pages.
+This is useful on larger databases as it speeds up the query significantly. :ref:`Exemplar alleles<defining_exemplars>` *MUST* be defined otherwise sequence queries will fail. 'yes' or 'no', default 'no'.

 * isolate_database

   * The config name of the isolate database.
 This is used to provide a link to